Devin Askew

-Devin Ryan Askew (born July 26, 2002) is an American college basketball player for the Villanova Wildcats.
-He previously played for the Kentucky Wildcats, Texas Longhorns, and California Golden Bears, and the Long Beach State Beach.
+Devin Ryan Askew (born July 26, 2002) is an American professional basketball player.
+He played college basketball for the Kentucky Wildcats, Texas Longhorns, California Golden Bears, Long Beach State Beach, and Villanova Wildcats.

 High school career

 Askew attended Mater Dei High School in Santa Ana, California.
 He entered the starting lineup in his sophomore season.
 As a junior, Askew averaged 17 points, six assists and five rebounds per game.
 He was named Orange County Player of the Year by the Orange County Register and Trinity League MVP.
 Askew scored a career-high 43 points in a win against Rancho Christian School.
 He led Mater Dei to the CIF Southern Section Open Division title game.
 He also competed for Team WhyNot, an Amateur Athletic Union program sponsored by Russell Westbrook, and trained with Darren Collison.
 He was selected to the Jordan Brand Classic roster.

 Recruiting

 On October 17, 2019, Askew committed to playing college basketball for Kentucky over offers from Louisville, Arizona and Memphis, among others.
 He was one of the highest-ranked point guards in the 2021 class before reclassifying to the 2020 class following his junior season.